 Bigstock

-In most cases, the offer letter should include information about how you will be paid.
-This may state the frequency of paychecks, whether you will be paid hourly or on a salary basis, and if you will be eligible for commission or bonus payments.
-In most cases, your compensation will be stated before taxes, so your take-home pay may be very different than what is stated in the offer.
-If you need help in determining how much you will actually be bringing home in each paycheck, you may want to consult an accountant or ask your HR representative to help you with the calculations.
+The offer letter should include information about how you will be paid.
+This may state the frequency of paychecks, whether you will be paid hourly or on a salary basis, and whether you will be eligible for commission or bonus payments.
+In most cases, your compensation will be stated before taxes, so your take-home pay may differ greatly from what is stated in the offer.
+If you need help determining how much you will be bringing home in each paycheck, you may want to consult an accountant or ask your HR representative to help you with the calculations.

 For commission-based positions, it’s wise to ask about draws and how often commission checks are issued.
 Some companies only pay commissions one time per month, so it’s important to know this information up front for budgeting purposes.